centrahq/api-documentation/source/guides/soap-api/cookbook/8-orders-wholesale-7-shipped.md

 Marks both shipments as shipped.

 Notice that the order is not seen as completed in Centra at this stage.
-It is seen as completed when it has been shipped and also paid for.
+It is seen as completed when it has been shipped and paid for.

 ## Request